Concrete Sidewalk Repair and Leveling Solutions

 Sidewalks are exposed to a lot of wear and tear.
 When the soil supporting a cement sidewalk slab becomes weak, it can crack and sink.
 There are many things that can create a void beneath the sidewalk slab, such as erosion from rainwater, or a tree root that has rotted over time.
 Poor yard drainage and dirt fill underneath the slab that has not been well compacted can also make erosion worse and create voids beneath the concrete.
 Uneven sidewalk slabs are a tripping hazard for your family, guests and neighbors.

 Regardless of what's caused your sidewalk to sink, settle or crack, we can fix it.
 At Thrasher, we begin with PolyLevel(R) to lift, level and stabilize your sidewalk.
 For small and mid-size sidewalk cracks, we use NexusPro to fill and seal cracks and control joints after lifting and leveling the sidewalk slabs with PolyLevel.
-For sidewalks with greater damage, such as flaking, pitting or crumbling concrete, we use ResurfacePro to give a brand-new look and restore functionality.

 Before & After